 Winning by 1,000 Cuts:

 It’s like that old saying in reverse ‘death by 1,000 cuts‘.
 There’s heaps going on this week, masses of money, loads of hype and bucket-loads of BS.
-Don’t get sucked in by it all, don’t change what you’re doing.
+Don’t get sucked in by it all, and don’t change what you’re doing.
 Stick with it, and continually nick little pieces of value here and there.

 You don’t have to solve the puzzle of the Cheltenham markets by any stretch, they’re so big that a couple of tiny slithers will bring a healthy return.
 I’m aiming this as scalpers more than anything.
 Be grateful, not greedy!

 This also applies if you usually make your cash matched betting.
-Trading might be your future focus, but if there’s easy money to be had and your used to doing that, pick it up.
+Trading might be your future focus, but if there’s easy money to be had and you’re used to doing that, pick it up.
 It’d be foolish not to.

-Trading is a game of inches, none more-so than at big events like Cheltenham.
+Trading is a game of inches, none more so than at big events like Cheltenham.
 Let the little tweaks add up doing the hard work for you.
-With that in mind, it might also be worth looking at Betdaq or SMarkets this week on some lower commission.
+With that in mind, it might also be worth looking at Betdaq or Smarkets this week on some lower commission.